opf/openproject/docs/development/security/README.md

 To unsubscribe, you will find a link at the end of every email.

-Any security related information will also be published on our [blog and website](https://www.openproject.org).
+Any security related information will also be published on our [blog](https://www.openproject.org/blog/) and in the [release notes](../../release-notes/).

 ## Reporting a vulnerability